decibling/whitepaper/content/en/docs/auction-marketplace/introduction.md

 All artists do not have the right and permission to upload their owned same music work (song).

 All artists do not have the right and permission to upload others owned music work (song).

+All action of uploading others owned music work (song) are illegal.

 Decibling does not limit the numbers of times an NFT can be listed selling for auction.
 No matter how many times an NFT are sold, this music work which is presented for this NFT, is still displayed and listenned on the Artist Pool but with a owning tag of the current owner (collector).